-- Parramatta city works guidelines - Australian Standards Rainfall and run off 1999 - Relevant Aus Standards (AS3600-2009 Design of Concrete Structures) - Project Specific Technical Specifications (e.g. NATSPEC) - Council Planning Regulations and DCP's - Other Council Policies & Objectives
+- AUS SPEC Road standards

+- Australian Standards

+- Project Specific Technical Specifications (e.g. NATSPEC)

+- Council Planning Regulations and DCP's

+- Other Council Policies & Objectives

-5.3.3 Summary of future renewal and replacement expenditure
+5.6.3 Summary of future renewal and replacement capital expenditure

 Projected future renewal and replacement expenditures are forecast to increase over time when the asset stock increases.
-The expenditure is required is shown in Fig 5.
+The expenditure required is shown in Fig 5.12.
 Note that all amounts are shown in real values.